riteshkrkarn/DevSol/README.md

 DevSol is a comprehensive Solana development toolkit that provides essential tools for wallet generation, token distribution, transactions, and token minting - all in one place.

-> **Note**: This project was built as part of a development assignment to demonstrate Solana blockchain integration and modern web development practices.
+> **Note**: This project was built during my learning journey with Solana blockchain development to demonstrate integration and modern web development practices.

 ## Screenshot